-This switch controls the four speeds of the blower motor.
+Controls the four speeds of the blower motor.
 This is one of the most effective ways of controlling temperature.
 The Mode Control Switch must not be in the OFF position in order for the blower to activate.

 Temperature Control Switch: